First look: Will weed stay legal in Virginia? - NewsBreak

 Republicans have also filed bills that would place restrictions on where and how marijuana can be sold, once commercial sales begin.

 HB 984 would establish penalties for selling cannabis to an underage person if that person then drives intoxicated and injures someone.
-This would mark a major difference between marijuana and alcohol laws in Virginia, since the same liability isn’t applied to those who provide alcohol to minors .Copyright 2022 Nexstar Media Inc. All rights reserved.
-This material may not be published, broadcast, rewritten, or redistributed.
+This would mark a major difference between marijuana and alcohol laws in Virginia, since the same liability isn’t applied to those who provide alcohol to minors.